Hamilton, Apollo Theater and 9/11 Memorial & Museum

 My husband Walker, was accidentally killed during the month of June 2017.
-Before his #death, we celebrated our thirty first wedding anniversary on June 7th, in New York.
+Before his #death, we celebrated our thirty-first wedding anniversary on June 7th, in New York.
 It was a spectacular celebration that included the Broadway hit, Hamilton.
 We sat in the audience, with a profound appreciation for creativity-given to us by our Grand Creator Jehovah God.
-Hamilton, is a powerful musical that masterfully blends ". . .hip-hop, rhythm and blues, pop music, traditional-style show tunes, and color conscious casting of non-white actors as the Founding Fathers and other historical figures.
+Hamilton is a powerful musical that masterfully blends "...hip-hop, rhythm and blues, pop music, traditional-style show tunes, and color conscious casting of non-white actors as the Founding Fathers and other historical figures.
 The musical achieved both critical acclaim and box office success," explained Wikipedia.

 The Broadway Musical Hamilton, Continues to Reach the Hearts of Our Youths

-The Broadway hit Hamilton, continues to receive rave reviews.
+The Broadway hit Hamilton continues to receive rave reviews.
 Gayle King of CBS This Morning stated, "The songs and dancers have found their way into summer camps and classrooms.
 Nancy Cordes, a correspondent, visited one of the places where it happened."
 Nancy, spoke to some of the young people, in regards to how they spent their summer.
-"Well, thousands of kids went back in time to America's founding, learning acting, dance and history all through the musical Hamilton."
-Cordes, went on to refer to these young ones as #Hamilkids.
-"As kids head back to school, the popular hit Broadway musical Hamilton, is changing the way they learn about the country's early history."
-These Hamilkids, ". . .are picking up a new love of history through song and dance."
+"Well, thousands of kids went back in time to America's founding, learning acting, dance, and history all through the musical Hamilton."
+Cordes went on to refer to these young ones as #Hamilkids.
+"As kids head back to school, the popular hit Broadway musical Hamilton is changing the way they learn about the country's early history."
+These Hamilkids, "...are picking up a new love of history through song and dance."

 Alexander Hamilton, who is featured on the ten dollar bill continues to draw the interest of young people.
-Nancy Cordes also mentioned, "But for most kids they would not have had much interest in this man or in the time period until recently.
-The musical Hamilton, gave them a soundtrack and a story that brought the nation's founding to life.
+Nancy Cordes also mentioned, "But for most kids, they would not have had much interest in this man or in the time period until recently.
+The musical Hamilton gave them a soundtrack and a story that brought the nation's founding to life.
 Two years in and it is still the hottest ticket on Broadway.
 But Hamilton is also firing up young imaginations far from New York City.
 In places like Kansas City, Laguna Beach and Chicago, where the musical has kids singing and dancing their way back in time."

 Admiration continues to be demonstrated by kids through the establishment of Hamilton Dance Camps.
-The creator of this hit #Lin Manuel Miranda, was interviewed in 2016 on CBS This Morning when he stated, "Teaching history has become part of the musical's core mission.
-What's exciting is we've got 20,000 students coming to see the show over the course of the next year and one of the things that is part of the curriculum when they come to the show is: their creating performance pieces based on other histories."
+The creator of this hit #Lin Manuel Miranda was interviewed in 2016 on CBS This Morning when he stated, "Teaching history has become part of the musical's core mission.
+What's exciting is we've got 20,000 students coming to see the show over the course of the next year and one of the things that are part of the curriculum when they come to the show is: their creating performance pieces based on other histories."
 Additional information was presented about the creation of, "EduHam, with 13,000 kids in New York.
 It will reach more than 250,000 students over the next five years.
 Bringing an intensive Hamilton theme History curriculum to kids all over the country as the musical continues its US tour."